melatonin355/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
+A:
-A: By finding a pair of matching twins in a board we can eliminate those values from neighboring cells.
+By finding a pair of matching twins in a board we can eliminate those values from neighboring cells.
+The two boxes with the naked twins provide local solutions that satisfies the global contraint.
+This in turn alows us to continue to find solutions for other boxes while still staying within the global contraints.
+More specifically the naked twins remove possible solutions from other boxes which allows the algorithm to converge to a final solution in a more effecient manner.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: By adding the diagonals to the peers being solved for we can eliminate possible values which are propagated to its neighbors.
+We are adding the diagonals into the set of contraints in order to solve the global problem.
+We can use contraint propagation to focus on finding a solution for the diagonals without having to worry about all the possible solutions as a whole.

 ![sudoku](images/sudoku.png)